Official Logo MTSU Freedom Of Speech

 • Counterman v.
 Colorado (2023)

 In Counterman v.
 Colorado, 600 U. S. ____ (2023), the U.S. Supreme Court vacated the conviction of a man found guilty of stalking a female musician, ruling that the First Amendment’s protection of free speech requires that prosecutors show that he was aware of the threatening nature of his communications.
-The ruling provided additional
+The ruling provided additional guidance on

 • Elonis v.
 United States (2015)